Updated

 Data export sits in roughly the same place as Oura's.
 CSV export of the underlying daily metrics is supported, but the historical record is effectively tied to the Ultrahuman app.
 Buyers who care about portable, third-party-friendly health data should treat this as the category-wide limitation it is rather than an Ultrahuman-specific failing.

-Where the Ring Air falls short
+Where does the Ring Air fall short?

 Three honest weaknesses, separate from the legal context above.
 First, sleep-stage accuracy remains a small but measurable step behind Oura - fine for casual use, less so for research-grade requirements.
 Second, the app's information density is a learning curve and reduces the chance a first-time wearable buyer sticks with it long enough to derive the trend value the ring is built for.
 Third, the premium finishes (Bionic Gold, Space Silver) attract the same £100 – £200 cosmetic markup as Oura's higher tiers - the no-subscription advantage narrows considerably at the top of the finish ladder.

-Verdict — who should buy the Ultrahuman Ring Air
+Who should buy the Ultrahuman Ring Air?

 Buy the Ultrahuman Ring Air if: you want a full-featured smart ring without a recurring subscription, you care about sleep-tracking comfort and the lighter ring matters to you, and you are comfortable with the unresolved Oura patent litigation as a buying caveat.
 The £299 entry price plus zero ongoing cost makes it the strongest no-subscription pick in the 2026 flagship tier.